shoaibakhtar29/rankzy-seo-tools/README.md

-# RankReadyTools - SEO Tools Website
+# ShoaibAkhtar.org - Online SEO Tools - SEO Tools Website

 A comprehensive SEO tools website built with React and Node.js.
 This project provides users with free SEO tools to optimize their website content and improve search engine rankings.